Get,

 Furthermore, Bael leaf oil may show a protective effect against fungal infections.2 This activity may be due to its interference in the mechanism that leads to the growth of fungus in the body.2 Various studies have shown that it might have effectiveness against common fungal infections.2owever, more research is required to ascertain such claims.

-The root extract and the unripe fruit pulp of Bael might help with diarrhoea, this potential use has been mentioned even in the ancient Indian texts.
+The root extract and the unripe fruit pulp of Bael might help with diarrhea, this potential use has been mentioned even in ancient Indian texts.
 This may be due to its potential effect against various bacteria causing stomach infections.5 However, more studies are required.
 Kindly do not self-medicate.

 Also Read: Home Remedies for Loose Motion